 My beloved power distribution company had always have problems.
 It is common thing to have a power outage up to half an hour every few weeks.
 Lately however, the problems increased in rate and gravity.
-I don't know exactly what happened last time, but there were 2 power outages in 30 minutes and 6 in 24 hours.
+I don’t know exactly what happened last time, but there were 2 power outages in 30 minutes and 6 in 24 hours.
 Voltage peaks and spikes, variations in the frequency and everything.
-The result: the UPS and one disk where broken.
-What doesn't kill you makes you stronger.
-I guess my were not strong enough for this challenge.
+The result: the UPS and one disk were broken.
+What doesn’t kill you makes you stronger.
+I guess mine were not strong enough for this challenge.
 I also had a very old HITACHI disk which was already showing signs of failure (part of an RAID1 array) .

 So I decided to replace both disks.
-This is a piece of cake operation, isn't it?
-It wasn't because the server located in Romania and I am in Sweden.
+This is a piece of cake operation, isn’t it?
+It wasn’t because the server was located in Romania and I am in Sweden.

 After removing the faulty disk from the array and shutting down the server

 mdadm /dev/md0 --fail /dev/sdb1 --remove /dev/sdb1 mdadm /dev/md1 --fail /dev/sdb2 --remove /dev/sdb2 mdadm /dev/md2 --fail /dev/sdb3 --remove /dev/sdb3

 I asked a friend of mine to physically replace the disk.